Patrick Demarchelier: Career

-Demarchelier is referenced in the 2006 film The Devil Wears Prada.
-He also appears in the documentary The September Issue which is about Anna Wintour and American Vogue.
-He was called to do last-minute photographs for Grace Coddington after Edward Enninful's were not sufficient.

-Demarchelier appeared in a cameo in the film version of Sex and the City; he can be seen taking pictures during Carrie Bradshaw's fashion shoot for Vogue magazine.
-He was featured prominently in the sixth episode of Cycle 15 of America's Next Top Model.
-He was listed as one of the fifty best-dressed over 50s by The Guardian in March 2013.

 In 2007, Christine Albanel, French Minister of Culture, honoured Demarchelier as an Officer in l'ordre des Arts et des Lettres (Order of Arts and Literature).

+Demarchelier was listed as one of the fifty best-dressed over 50s by The Guardian in March 2013.

 Sexual harassment allegations

 In February 2018, Demarchelier was accused by seven models who worked with him of sexual harassment.
+One of the highest-profile people accused during the #MeToo movement in the fashion industry, Demarchelier denied the allegations.
 In response to the allegations, Condé Nast announced "we have informed Patrick we will not be working with him for the foreseeable future".

 Death

-Patrick Demarchelier died on March 31, 2022, at the age of 78.
+Demarchelier died in Saint Barthélemy on 31 March 2022, at the age of 78.

+In popular culture

+Demarchelier is referenced in the 2006 film The Devil Wears Prada.

+He appeared in a cameo in the film version of Sex and the City (2008), where he can be seen taking pictures during Carrie Bradshaw's fashion shoot for Vogue.

+He also appeared in the 2009 documentary The September Issue which is about Anna Wintour and American Vogue.
+He was called to do last-minute photographs for Grace Coddington after Edward Enninful's were not sufficient.

+He was featured prominently in the sixth episode of Cycle 15 of America's Next Top Model (2010).